VCHSRobots/RefWBot/rpi/SetupSteps.md

 ### 4. Work Remotely
 In case we want to work remotely, so that you no longer need a monitor/keyboard/mouse plugged into your raspberry pi, do this step.

 Open a command window on the RPi and type: "ifconfig".
 This will give a report of your network settings.
-Under WLAN0 you should see an IP addres simpliar to this: 192.168.1.35.
+Under WLAN0 you should see an IP address similar to this: 192.168.1.35.
 Remember this IP address, for the next steps.
 (Note: that if the power is cycled on the pi, this address might change).

 Use your PC, and start a command terminal.

-Issue the command: ssh pi@192.168.1.35   (substitude the IP addresss that you found in the above step) and answer yes if it warns you about authenticity.
+Issue the command: ssh pi@192.168.1.35   (substitute  the IP address that you found in the above step) and answer yes if it warns you about authenticity.
 Then give the password ("epic") when it asks and you should have a command line terminal to the Rpi.
 At this point you can work on your PC and issue commands.

 Or you can continue to work from the monitor/keyboard/mouse connected directly to the pi.